 MIT SIPB Mail Script Service

 The mail script service uses procmail allows people to set up scripts to process e-mail using an Athena account.
-Although this service has been designed with reliability in mind, it should not be used to run critical applications that cannot tolerate downtime.
+The mail script service is designed and maintained with less of a focus on reliability than the web script service, and should not be used to run applications that cannot tolerate downtime or occasional lost messages.

 Your mail scripts will automatically process mail sent to